-Additionally, The City of New Orleans in partnership with Total Community Action is offering rental assistance to households that have been impacted by the Coronavirus (COVID-19) Pandemic.
-The rental assistance program which will begin on April 1, 2020, will be open to individuals whose household income has been reduced as a result of COVID-19 and that are not receiving rental assistance through other organizations.
-Applicants will be required to provide documentation of their hardship.
+Additionally, the City of New Orleans in partnership with Total Community Action is offering rental assistance to households that have been impacted by the Coronavirus (COVID-19) Pandemic.
+The rental assistance program, which began on April 1, 2020, is open to individuals whose household income has been reduced as a result of COVID-19 and that are not receiving rental assistance through other organizations.
+Applicants are required to provide documentation of their hardship.

-The program will begin with $500,000 which may be increased as more funding becomes available.
+The program began with $500,000 which may be increased as more funding becomes available.
 The fund is expected to serve approximately 600 households with an average grant amount of $750 per household and is expected to last for 90 days or until such time that the funding is exhausted.

 The program guidelines include:

-Applicants will be required to provide documentation of their income and eligibility which may include check stubs, bank statement and/or a letter from your employer.
+- Applicants will be required to provide documentation of their income and eligibility which may include check stubs, bank statements and/or a letter from your employer.
 Alternate documentation may be considered for individuals whose income was based on cash compensation.

-Funding to landlords will be limited to rental units with City of New Orleans addresses.
+- Funding to landlords will be limited to rental units with the City of New Orleans addresses.